-- 1. Please contact Sectional managers to arrange for any transfer of program materials, etc. for winning teams advancing from the Sectional Tournament to the District Tournament. - 2.
-District managers will receive an electronic packet, via email, to provide to the teams/individuals that advance to the State Tournament.
-Managers may email/forward these electronic packets to the advancing schools or may print the materials and provide them with a physical copy prior to them departing the facility.

-3. Trophies and awards appropriate for the tournament will be shipped directly to the managers from Croton Craft, P.O.
+- Please contact Sectional Managers to arrange for any transfer of program materials, etc. for winning teams advancing from the Sectional Tournament to the District Tournament. - 2.
+District Managers will receive an electronic packet via email, to provide to the teams/individuals that advance to the State Tournament.
+Managers may email/forward these electronic packets to the advancing schools or may print the materials and provide them with a physical copy prior to them departing the facility. - 3.
+Trophies and awards appropriate for the tournament will be shipped directly to the managers from Croton Craft, P.O.
 Box 257, Croton, Ohio 41013.
 Please open the shipment immediately and check to see if you have received the correct trophies and awards or if there is any damage.
-If an error has been made or there is damage, contact Mr. Travis Nethers at Croton Craft 1-800-947-5521.
-Often times, coaches, parents or athletic administrators wish to order additional medals.
-They may do so by contacting Travis Nethers at the above Croton Craft number.
+If an error has been made or there is damage, contact Travis Nethers at Croton Craft 1-800-947-5521.
+Should coaches, parents or school administrators wish to order additional medals, they may do so by contacting Croton Craft.